Mohammad-Eshtaiwi/reading-notes/Images-Color-Text.md

 font-family: ChunkFiveRegular, Georgia, serif;

 }
-This example explane how to add a font family from your dirictory and not rely on the user fonts set.
+This example explains how to add a font family from your directory and not rely on the user's fonts set.

-- @font-face: used to start a block that used to define new font
+- @font-face: used to start a block that used to define a new font
-- font-family:when it within @font-face it will define the name to be used in your css.
+- font-family: when it within @font-face it will define the name to be used in your CSS.

 text-indent can be used to define the logo.
 So you can git the text-indent value like -999px thx add a background-image.
-By this techniech you will help the search engines to get your pad at the same time you will geta nice logo from the background image.
+By this technique you will help the search engines to get your pad at the same time you will geta nice logo from the background image.